-If you require any assistance during the application process please do not hesitate to contact the HR Department on 01803 861068 to discuss further as we are committed to providing reasonable adjustments, where necessary, to make interviews and jobs more accessible.
+If you require any assistance during the recruitment process please do not hesitate to contact the HR Department on 01803 861067 to discuss your request further as we are committed to providing reasonable adjustments, where necessary, to make the application process, interviews and jobs more accessible.

 You are advised to thoroughly read all of the recruitment documentation to ensure that you are fully aware of the post’s requirements and to judge whether you meet the essential criteria.

 To download and view our Employee Privacy notice, please click on the following: Lifeworks Employee Privacy Notice

 Completing the application form

 You may complete the form either by hand or electronically.
 In completing the application please use the official name which you are known by.
 There is a space on the application form if you prefer to be known by a different name, ie shortened names, second names.

 Where we have asked for addresses, postal codes, telephone numbers and emails please do your best to provide these, it will help avoid delays.

 Where supplying referees it is courteous to ask permission of this person first, it will also help to avoid references not being returned.
 We do understand that in the case of a current employer you may not wish to do so unless you are offered the post.
 Lifeworks will not take up references prior to the job offer being accepted.

 Lifeworks is committed to safeguarding and promoting the welfare of children and adults at risk.
 To achieve this commitment we will ensure the continuous development, improvement and review of robust safeguarding processes and procedures that continuously promote a culture of vigilance in respect of safeguarding within our organisation.